wargio/r2dec-js/README.md

 #!pipe r2dec [options]
        --help       | this help message
        --colors     | enables syntax colors
-       --hide-casts | hides all casts in the pseudo code --issue      | generates the json used for the test suite --debug      | do not catch exceptions
+       --assembly   | shows pseudo next to the assembly --hide-casts | hides all casts in the pseudo code --issue      | generates the json used for the test suite --debug      | do not catch exceptions